October 29, 2019: Check out recent author Adrain Chastain Weimer’s blogpost!

 Weimer’s related article, “The Resistance Petitions of 1664–1665: Confronting the Restoration in Massachusetts Bay,” appears in the June 2019 issue of the New England Quarterly.

 Read Weimer’s NEQ article here, free for the next two months!

-June 1, 2017: The Colonial Society of Massachusetts announces the 2017 Walter Muir Whitehill Prize in Early American History.
+February 28, 2019: The Colonial Society of Massachusetts Announces the 2019 Walter Muir Whitehill Prize in Early American History

 Click here for more information including judging criteria, submission specifications, and past winners.

 December 10, 2018: New Section of NEQ Website: Innovations in Teaching

 The New England Quarterly is pleased to announce the addition of Innovations in Teaching to our website.
 Grateful for the contribution of Professor Gustafson’s class, we solicit responses to continue the conversation we hope this essay initiates on teaching.
 We also welcome comments, suggestions, and contributions that would facilitate other conversations on the teaching of history.
 Our only guidance at this point is that all contributions be directed towards advancing New England history and literary culture and being of use to teachers.
 Those interested in contributing a pedagogical exercise or commentary should forward pdf and word documents to email@example.com for the editors’ review.